TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage_ADAuth_AzureFiles_TSG/insight-unable-set-owner.md

     ownershipID="Centennial_CloudNet_LoadBalancer"
 />

 # Unable to set Owner permissions on File share

-## Symptoms

 If the customer tries to change the ownership of a folder located an AD joined file share an error results stating that the user is unable to set new owner on <folder name> (see screenshot below).

 ![](Screenshots\UnableToSetOwner.png)

-**Error:**  "Unable to set new owner on <file or folder name>"
+**Error:**  "Unable to set new owner on <file or folder name>.
+Access is denied."

-## Root Cause/Mitigation

 This is a known issue during the preview of the Active Directory Authentication for Azure Files feature.
 The fix is planned for implementation prior to general availability.

+**Customer Ready Message**

+Hello Customer,

+Due to a known issue during the preview of the Active Directory Authentication for Azure Files feature, users will not be able to change the ownership of a folder located on AD enabled Azure File Share.

-In the meantime, the best way to do this "lift and shift" scenario of **robocopying** files and folders is by accessing the file share through the storage account name and key.
+In the meantime, the best way to achieve any scenarios where super experience is required ("lift and shift" scenario of **robocopying** files and folders),  is by accessing the file share through the storage account name and key.

 This access is meant to be a "super-user" experience and there will be no access checks when adding files and modifying their ACLs.